omiridoue/sgsss-workflow/README.md

 Any errors, omissions or inaccuracies are my own.

 > All examples and descriptions are licensed under the <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.

+## AI Disclosure

+This document was created with assistance from AI tools.
+The content has been reviewed and edited by the author.
+For more information on the extent and nature of AI usage, please contact the author.

 ## Citations